 An unexpected injury can occur anywhere, but perhaps the last place you’d foresee getting hurt is while stopping by a friend’s house or a place of business.
 If you’re visiting someone else’s property, you have a right to expect that you’ll be safe.
 The landlord or property owner has a responsibility to make sure the area is safe, but also to warn you about any potential dangers.

 Sometimes, landlords fail to uphold their duty, resulting in the injury of yourself or a family member.
 In these cases, you have a right to receive compensation for medical bills and other damages.
-The premises liability lawyers at the Law Offices of Michael A. DeMayo have years of experience working on premises liability cases.
+The premises liability lawyers at DeMayo Law Offices have years of experience working on premises liability cases.
 We are well versed in premises liability laws and have built a reputation for aggressive, effective representation for our injured clients.